-Paris, France – Debating on French television on a wide range of issues, including recent developments in Central European countries, controversial polemicist and journalist Eric Zemmour sang Poland and Hungary’s praises, arguing that their hardline immigration policies should serve as “models” and that other countries have a lot of lessons to learn from them.
+Paris, France – Debating on French television on a wide range of issues, including recent developments in Central European countries, controversial polemicist and journalist Eric Zemmour sang Hungary and Poland’s praises, arguing that their hardline immigration policies against Muslims and other ethnicities should serve as “models” and that other countries have a lot of lessons to learn from them.

-Poland and Hungary don’t want anything to do with our “multi-cultural societies”, the writer, author of The French Suicide, further remarked: not only are they “completely right”, but they should be “proud” of what they’re doing, according to M. Zemmour.
+Poland and Hungary don’t want anything to do with our “multi-cultural societies”, the writer, author of The French Suicide, further remarked: not only are they “completely right” on their stance towards Islam and Muslims, but they should be “proud” of what they’re doing, according to M. Zemmour.

 When Ms. Elkrief pointed out the growing concerns over the rule of law in Poland and Hungary – both facing EU disciplinary action – M. Zemmour discarded those arguments, saying that she paid too much attention to claims made by “journalists and the European Parliament”.